CCEMGroupTCD/DARTassembler/docs/doc_files/2_ligand_filters.rst

 .. confval:: interatomic_distances

     Only keeps ligands in which all interatomic distances are within the specified range.
-The calculated interatomic distances are not only between atoms with a bond, but between all atoms in the ligand, even far-away ones!
+The calculated interatomic distances are not only between atoms with a bond, but between all atoms in the ligand.
 The maximum interatomic distance can be used as a measure for the size of a ligand, while the minimum interatomic distance can be used as a measure for how close atoms are in the ligand.
-Therefore, this filter is basically a 2-in-1 filter which can be used to remove ligands which are either too big or have atoms which are too close to each other.
+Therefore, this filter is essentially a 2-in-1 filter which can be used to remove ligands which are either too big or have atoms which are too close to each other.

     :options: